Branch chain amino acids, our long friend, bro forum star child, and generally over-hyped supplement of entry-level natty bodybuilders the world over.

-Well, congratulations BCAAs, today is the day you make a new friend as we’ve taken the time to get to know you a little more and like what we’ve found.
+Well, congratulations branch chains, today is the day you make a new friend as we’ve taken the time to get to know you a little more and like what we’ve found.

-Sure, we knew for example that BCAAs were super useful when training in a fasted state to help prevent our body from going into a catabolic state.
+Sure, we knew for example that aminos were super useful when training in a fasted state to help prevent our body from going into a catabolic state.
+This is why they are often supplemented as an “intra-workout” drink.

-We also knew that BCAAs are the building blocks of protein itself, so that it didn’t make sense taking them after a workout but before and during were more optimal times.
+We also knew that these essential acids are the building blocks of protein itself, so that it didn’t make sense taking them after a workout but before and during were more optimal times.

 Now that you realize just how useful these humble bastards can be, let’s dig into what brands are making the best supplements available for purchase!